vadanrod14/RA.Aid/README.md

 export OPENAI_API_BASE=your_api_base_url
 ```

 Note: The expert tool always uses OpenAI's `o1-preview` model and requires `OPENAI_API_KEY` to be set, even if you're using a different provider for the main application.
+Additionally, the programmer tool (aider) is currently hardcoded to use Anthropic Claude - this is something we plan to fix in a future update.

 #### Examples